Annie-McElroy/the-village/README.md

 ## Art

-Much of the art used in our app was created using [Figma](https://www.figma.com/).
+- We created a mockup version of our app using [Figma](https://www.figma.com/) for prototyping navigation and UI.

-Some images were also sourced from [Excalidraw](https://excalidraw.com/).
+- Some images were also sourced from [Excalidraw](https://excalidraw.com/).

-The developer profile avatars came from [Avatar Maker](https://avatarmaker.com/).
+- Our developer profile avatars were created using [Avatar Maker](https://avatarmaker.com/).

+- Additional clipart and images were sourced from [Freepick](https://www.freepik.com/).

 ## License
 A [MIT license](https://github.com/Annie-McElroy/the-village/blob/main/LICENSE) was used for this project.